Indie, goth, emo and burlesque culture at Mookychick

 Tip: Some fabrics - such as acetate satin - will soak up multipurpose glue and it will show through.
 An alternative is to use Pritt Stick sparingly and press firmly.

 3. To cover the bottom of the base, apply glue, leaving about 0.3cm at the edge.
 Lay fabric over the top, smooth down and trim off any extra bits.
-Fix on the comb with a Glue gun.
+Fix on the comb with a glue gun.

 Note: Leave this step until last if you're going to use staples to attach things to the base (see next part!)